Original Research: Expert Opinion on Biological Therapy

 All complete submissions will be acknowledged by the Editorial Office upon receipt.
 Please note that manuscripts without a covering letter or a Disclosure Form will not be considered to be ‘complete’ submissions.

-General: Manuscripts submitted should be in English and written for an international, general medicine readership.
+General: Manuscripts submitted should be in English, using US spellings, and written for an international, general medicine readership.
 Where national or regional issues are discussed, the international context should also be considered.
 When a licensed drug or device is being discussed outside its licensed indication, this must be made clear to the reader.

 Manuscripts should be double-spaced with numbered pages.
 Keep the layout as simple as possible – it will be set to house style during the production process.